Ravindrasuthar/Employee_Address/README.md

     }
 ```

-The controller class also has an autowired instance of the UserService interface to handle business logic for the User Management System.
+The controller class also has an autowired instance of the EmployeeService and AddressService interface to handle business logic for the Employee Address.

 This implementation demonstrates a basic setup for a REST API controller in Spring Boot, but it can be expanded upon and customized based on specific requirements for the Employee Address.